 Students may opt to do the CAPE Associate Degree which requires taking 10 units including Caribbean Studies, Communication Studies and Integrated Mathematics.

 • Students may opt to do the CAPE Diploma which requires taking 6 units including Caribbean Studies.

 • Students also have the option of taking individual CAPE units or double units.

 In the Division of Adult & Continuing Education, students qualify for CFBC certification as well as CAPE certification.

 Students are required to pass all three modules of EACH course taken.
 A minimum of two 2-Unit courses must be taken in order to qualify for CFBC certification.

 A single Certificate is provided for each examination sitting.
 Note well: CAPE certification does not qualify students for CFBC graduation.

-To qualify for the CAPE Diploma, six CAPE Units must be successfully completed (with passes at grades I to V), including Caribbean Studies.
+To qualify for the CAPE Diploma, Six CAPE Units must be successfully completed (with passes at grades I to V), including Caribbean Studies.
 Units for the CAPE Diploma are typically acquired over a two year period but may be acquired over a maximum period of five years.

 CAPE ASSOCIATE DEGREE

-To qualify for the CAPE Associate Degree, at least eight units must be successfully completed (with passes at grades I to V), including the General Education (Compulsory) courses—Integrated Mathematics, Communication Studies and Caribbean Studies.
+To qualify for the CAPE Associate Degree, at least ten units must be successfully completed (with passes at grades I to V), including the General Education (Compulsory) courses—Integrated Mathematics, Communication Studies and Caribbean Studies.
 Units for the Associate Degree are typically acquired over a three year period but may be acquired over a maximum period of five years.